As avid fans of soccer, we sometimes like to conduct our own little experiments as a way of deriving further enjoyment out the game.

 2. Ball shape

-Another factor that contributes to soccer balls floating is their spherical shape.
+Another factor that contributes to soccer balls floating is their circular shape.

 There is a general scientific rule which indicates that the more the outside of an object is able to touch the water, the greater its ability to float.